 This first packaged tour was indeed wonderful!
 Thanks, Gani Ricarte of http://www.helloelnido.com!
 Your kind boatmen returned us to our shores early so we can enjoy the majestic sunset in this picturesque island!
 We felt so lucky to have another dinner along the shore for us to breathe in all the good vibes while we savored the fresh seafood treats we ordered!

 Did you find this post informative?
 Have you experienced this package tour?
 I would like to hear from you.
 Just scroll to the bottom of this post and type your comment in the designated box.
 Follow me by clicking the “Follow” bar at the bottom right corner of your gadget.
 Thank you.

 Watch out for my next post and discover the other beautiful islands of El Nido!

-A niece of ours brought us to Resorts World Manila in Pasay City and since it was almost lunch time and we were already hungry, she suggested we try this Chinese-Singaporean seafood restaurant at the second floor of Newport Mall.
+A niece of ours brought us to Resorts World Manila (an integrated resort1) in Pasay City and since it was almost lunch time and we were already hungry, she suggested we try this Chinese-Singaporean seafood restaurant at the second floor of Newport Mall.
 We said we were willing to try it and here is our dining experience for four.